Chiang Mai Motorbike Rental – Where and How to Rent a Bike

 Where to Rent a Motorbike or Scooter in Chiang Mai

-Here are my top five picks for renting a scooter.
+Here are my top five picks for renting a Chiang Mai motorbike rental of a scooter.
 I rented from four of the five of these locations and had no issues.

 Trip map created using Wanderlog, for making itineraries on iOS and Android